DylanMeeus/springboot_jwt_blog/_posts/2016-10-04-compare-mvvm-and-viper-architectures.markdown

 ---
 layout: post
-title: "Comparing MVVM and Viper architectures: when to use one or the other"
+title: "Comparing MVVM and Viper architectures: When to use one or the other"
 description: "How MVVM and VIPER can be good alternatives to the traditional MVC in iOS projects"
 date: 2016-10-04 8:30
 author: